 After the issuance of the final decision (the Hearing Decision if there is no appeal, or the Appeal Decision), the TCC Title IX Administrator will send matters involving findings of Policy violation(s) to the Dean of Students or designated official within the Respondent's Home Institution.
 The Dean of Students or designated official will review the issued sanctions and determine if any enhancements are warranted based on a Respondent's disciplinary history.
 Enhancements based on a prior disciplinary history are not shared with the other party.
 For student Respondents, the Respondent's Home Institution's Title IX Coordinator is responsible for ensuring completion of the sanction(s).
-For employee Respondents, the Respondent's Home Institution's.
+For employee Respondents, the Respondent's Home Institution's designated official is responsible for ensuring completion of the sanction(s).